richie1988/ShopOnline/README.md

 ## Acknowledgements <a name="acknowledgements"></a>

-We would like to acknowledge the contributions and support of the open-source community in making this project possible.
+We would like to acknowledge the contributions and support of the open-source community in making this project possible.And all the teaching i got from DEV community to create this project

 ## License <a name="license"></a>